-- 1. Alcohol and Marijuana Education Education classes on alcohol and/or marijuana use are provided online in collaboration with the company, 3rd Millennium.
+- Suicide Prevention Content covered warning signs of suicide, how to talk with someone who is suicidal and connect with professional help. - Supporting Survivors of Sexual Assault Content of presentation included myths about sexual assault, how to be supportive of survivors, and how to connect survivors with professional help. - Trivia Night Trivia on prevention, alcohol and marijuana facts, mental health coping strategies. - Wellness Week Offered a virtual wellness week to expose students to the eight dimensions of wellness focusing on holistic wellness, healthy stress management. - Alcohol and Marijuana Education- Education classes on alcohol and/or marijuana use are provided online in collaboration with the company, 3rd Millennium.
 The courses assist the student by increasing their awareness of their drinking and/or using patterns and behaviors, and how that might be affecting their lives.
-These courses are approximately three hours in length, online, with a follow-up component 30 days after course completion. - 2.
-Drug Facilitated Sexual Assault This class is designed to raise awareness of the dangers lurking around every corner.
+These courses are approximately three hours in length, online, with a follow-up component 30 days after course completion. - Drug Facilitated Sexual Assault This class is designed to raise awareness of the dangers lurking around every corner.
 Attendees can hopefully gain the knowledge to be aware of their surroundings and to stay safe as possible.
-Real life examples and situations will be discussed and attendees will leave with the knowledge to be safer today than they were yesterday. - 3.
-Work Place Violence Informational workshop on work place violence.
-Recognizing and reporting signs indicating a potentially violent co-worker, employee or student.
+Real life examples and situations will be discussed, and attendees will leave with the knowledge to be safer today than they were yesterday. - Workplace Violence Informational workshop on workplace violence.
+Recognizing and reporting signs indicating a potentially violent co-worker, employee, or student.
 Developing codes within your office regarding potentially dangerous subjects and tips on de-escalating volatile situations.
-Referral systems for help with students and co-workers. - 4.
-Active Shooter Prevention During any given month or year, the reality of an active shooter will strike somewhere.
+Referral systems for help with students and co-workers. - Active Shooter Prevention During any given month or year, the reality of an active shooter will strike somewhere.
 If that somewhere is where you are, you will need the proper mindset and tools to react with purpose to maximize your chance of survival.
 This course will assist you in getting that mindset.
-Instructors will discuss what options an individual has in those fleeting moments, what University policy and procedures are in place, and what options individuals have to help prevent such incidents. - 5.
-Stalking in the Digital Age Participants will learn the dangers of using the Internet and social media.
-Also, ways to maintain their safety while on campus. - 6.
-Safe Walk Community Service Officers/Police Officers are available to escort anyone within a two-block radius of campus to another location in that same area.
-To utilize this service, call (308) 865-8911. - 7.
-Security Surveys Upon request, the UNK Police Department will perform a security survey or audit for individual areas or departments. - 8.
-Grounds and Building Surveys Safety surveys of the University property is completed by the University Safety Committee bi-annually.
-The committee notes any safety issues and submits work orders to the Facilities Management Department to be corrected. - 9.
-Lighting Surveys UNK Police Department completes a monthly lighting survey of University property.
-All non-functioning lights or poorly lit areas are noted and a work order is submitted to the Facilities Management Department to be corrected.
+Instructors will discuss what options an individual has in those fleeting moments, what University policy and procedures are in place, and what options individuals have to help prevent such incidents. - Stalking in the Digital Age Participants will learn the dangers of using the Internet and social media.
+Also, ways to maintain their safety while on campus. - Safe Walk CSOs/Officers are available to escort anyone within a two-block radius of campus.
+To utilize this service, call (308) 865-8911. - Security Surveys -UNKPD can perform a security survey or audit for individual areas or departments. - Grounds and Building Surveys Safety surveys of the University property are completed by the University Safety Committee bi-annually.
+The committee notes any safety issues and submits work orders to the Facilities Management Department to be corrected. - Lighting Surveys UNKPD completes a monthly lighting survey of University property.
+All non-functioning lights or poorly lit areas are noted, and a work order is submitted to the Facilities Management Department to be corrected.
 Facilities Management and Residence Life with Student Government conduct annual campus walks to review lighting on campus and identify problem areas.